 Seen by: Name Date

 Report Sign off County Solicitor Honor Clarke 14/6/18

 Monitoring Officer Scott Wooldridge 25/6/18

 Corporate Finance Stephen Morton 14/6/18

 Human Resources Chris Squire 25/6/18

 Senior Manager Kevin Nacey 25/6/18

 Cabinet Member Cllr Mandy Chilcott 25/6/18

-Forward Plan Cabinet Member Cili Maridy Crincott 25/0/10

-Reference: FP/18/04/07
+Forward Plan Reference: FP/18/04/07

 Summary: The Annual Treasury Management Outturn Report is a requirement of the CIPFA Treasury Management Code and covers the Treasury Management activity for 2017-18.
 This report: - Is prepared in accordance with the CIPFA Treasury Management Code and the Prudential Code.
 Gives details of the outturn position on treasury management transactions in 2017-18.
 Presents details of capital financing, borrowing, and investment activity.
 Reports on the risk implications of treasury decisions and transactions.
 Confirms compliance with treasury limits and Prudential Indicators or explains non-compliance.

 Recommendations: This is a formal report and the Cabinet is asked to approve it and submit it to Full Council on 18th July 2018.

 Reasons for Recommendations: The Local Government Act 2003 requires the Council to operate the overall treasury function with regard to the CIPFA Code of Practice for Treasury Management in the Public Services.
 The Code requires Full Council to receive as a minimum, an annual strategy and plan in advance of the year, a mid-year review, and an annual report after its close.
 This is the full-year review for 2017-18.

-Links to Priorities Effective Treasury Management provides support to the range

-and Impact on of business and service level objectives that together help to

-Service Plans: deliver the Somerset County Plan.
+Links to Priorities and Impact on Service Plans: Effective Treasury Management provides support to the range of business and service level objectives that together help to deliver the Somerset County Plan.

 Consultations undertaken: Not Applicable

 Financial Implications: None directly

-- None

-Legal Implications:
+Legal Implications: None

 HR Implications: None

 Risk Implications: There are no specific risks associated with this outturn report.
 The risks associated with Treasury Management are dealt with in the Annual Treasury Management Strategy, Annual Investment Strategy, and Treasury Management Practice documents.

-Other Implications None
+Other Implications (including due regard implications): None

-(including due

-regard implications):

-Scrutiny comments / The Audit Committee is the nominated body to provide scrutiny

-recommendation (if for Treasury Management and this report will be sent to Audit
+Scrutiny comments / recommendation (if any): The Audit Committee is the nominated body to provide scrutiny for Treasury Management and this report will be sent to Audit Committee members.

-any): Committee members.